-We recommend that the upper 18 inches of the native soils within slab areas be re-compacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).
+We recommend that the upper 18 inches of the existing native soils within slab areas be recompacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).
+If this is not possible, overexcavation and replacement with suitable structural fill will be necessary.